JCMexplains/writing-for-success-2023/textbook.md

 you the chance to work on all these important aspects of writing.
-Although many more prewriting strategies exist, this chapter covers six: using experience and observations, freewriting, asking questions, brainstorming, mapping, and searching the Internet.
+Although many more prewriting strategies exist, this chapter covers six: using experience and observations, freewriting, asking questions, brainstorming, mapping, and searching the internet.
 Using the strategies in this chapter can help you overcome the fear of the blank page and confidently begin the writing process.